 In this article, we will be making a climbing grade comparison between bouldering and sport climbing.
 Sport climbing includes top rope and lead climbing for indoor and outdoor since they both use the North America YDS (Yosemite Decimal System).

 When I first started climbing, I learned to climb top rope.
-I tried a little of bouldering but it seemed a lot scarier and harder.
-I often complained to my son and husband that bouldering was totally different from top roping.
+I tried a little bouldering but it seemed a lot scarier and harder.
+I often complained to my son and husband that bouldering was totally different from top-roping.
 Therefore, it was so much harder for me to grasp.
-My son would agree and added innocently, “Yeah, bouldering and top roping are totally different.
+My son would agree and added innocently, “Yeah, bouldering and top-roping are totally different.
 The only thing that they are similar is the climbing part.”
 That was an embarrassing statement.

 As I climbed more often, my confidence increased.
 I was willing to give bouldering another attempt.
 Bouldering got a little easier over time.
-However, I am stuck at a certain grade in bouldering as I am stuck at certain grade in top roping.
-Even though, both disciplines have different climbing grades, as a climber you maybe curious to see how they both compare in difficulty.
+However, I am stuck at a certain grade in bouldering as I am stuck at a certain grade in top-roping.
+Even though, both disciplines have different climbing grades, as a climber you may be curious to see how they both compare in difficulty.
 I am always curious hence this article to share with you my findings.

 How Are They Compared?

 Climbing grades can be pretty subjective.
 Each person has their own opinion about a route depending on a lot of factors.
 Some factors are the weather, is it indoor or outdoor, and the attributes of a climber such as the height or the length of the reach.

 For bouldering, the routes are much shorter because the maximum height is 20 feet or 6 meters tall while sport climbing can be up to 60 feet or 18 meters tall.
 So it does get harder much quicker for bouldering than it would be for sport climbing.
 Bouldering requires upper body strength and feet techniques while sport climbing requires overall body strength, tactics, and endurance for the long route.